Massachusetts Minimum Coverage Law

 Car insurance is one of those expenses that seem like a waste of money – until you need it.

-At The Law Offices of Jeffrey S. Glassman, our Boston traffic accident attorneys, we understand that these minimum coverage laws work to protect those involved in accidents from losses sustained therein, as well as personal liability that could easily bankrupt an individual.
+At The Law Offices of Jeffrey S. Glassman, our Boston traffic accident attorneys, we understand that these minimum coverage laws work to protect those involved in accidents from losses sustained therein, as well as a personal liability that could easily bankrupt an individual.

-Minimum coverage settings are established by the state, and are based on factors that may impact the crash rate, such as:
+Minimum coverage settings are established by the state and are based on factors that may impact the crash rate, such as: